Here are some frequently asked questions about our organization and information about how you can get involved!

 • Be willing to learn and practice new skills

-• Provide your own skiing/snowboarding equipment (minus the uniformed jacket and waist pack, which are provided to recruits in the Gatineau Zone)
+• Provide your own skiing/snowboarding equipment (minus the uniformed jacket and waist pack, which are provided to recruits in the CSP Gatineau)

 I have no previous first aid experience – can I still join?